-Well, there is no one magic solution or technique you can follow but understanding the basis of an SEO friendly website and going through our SEO checklist will certainly put you in the right direction.
+Well, there is no one magic solution or technique you can follow but understanding the basics of an SEO-friendly website and going through our SEO checklist will certainly put you in the right direction.

-In the past this was like a ‘million dollar question’ but over the years search engines have become more advanced and they are now able to spot high quality content and differentiate pages that have high quality content from the rest of the web.
-In summary, high quality content is:
+In the past this was like a ‘million-dollar question’ but over the years search engines have become more advanced and they are now able to spot high-quality content and differentiate pages that have high-quality content from the rest of the web.

 Original and Unique – the exact same content is not published on any other website

-Descriptive – It gives a complete detail view of a situation, covering all sides of a story (i.e. it’s not biased)
+Descriptive – It gives a complete detailed view of a situation, covering all sides of a story (i.e. it’s not biased)

 Has an author – Users can see who wrote the content, it is not written by admin or unknown.